 This is nothing new – it can often be the secret weapon for VC to propel a start-up to success.

-VCs can have significant say in the day-to-day running of a business and it’s not uncommon for entire teams of specialists to be brought in-house.
+VCs can have a significant impact on the day-to-day operations of a business, with teams of specialists frequently brought in.

 This allows start-ups to benefit from timely access to and support in fields such as Software Engineering, Marketing, Product, Design, Communications, Business Intelligence, Sales and Customer Success, and Organizational Building.